 U.S. Territories and Commonwealth obligations - An underlying fund may invest in obligations of the territories and Commonwealths of the United States, such as Puerto Rico, the U.S. Virgin Islands, Guam and their agencies and authorities ("territories and Commonwealth"), to the extent such obligations are exempt from federal income taxes.
 Adverse political and economic conditions and developments affecting any territory or Commonwealth may, in turn, negatively affect the value of the funds' holdings in such obligations.
-Territories and Commonwealths face significant fiscal challenges, including persistent government deficits, underfunded retirement systems, sizable debt service obligations, may affect the funds' investment in these securities.
+Territories and Commonwealths face significant fiscal challenges, including persistent government deficits, underfunded retirement systems, sizable debt service obligations and a high unemployment rate.
+A restructuring of some or all of the debt or a decline in market prices of the territories' and Commonwealths' debt obligations, may affect the funds' investment in these securities.
 If the economic situation in the territories and Commonwealths persists or worsens, the volatility, credit quality and performance of the fund could be adversely affected.